-- 26. Individual Plaintiff MICHAEL WILLIAMS is a 65-year-old grandfather and resident of the South Shore neighborhood in Chicago.
+- 24. Individual Plaintiff MICHAEL WILLIAMS is a 65-year-old grandfather and resident of the South Shore neighborhood in Chicago.
 Mr. Williams was falsely accused of first-degree murder and arrested by Defendants Evangelides, Potter, Kociolek, Reiff, Roney, Perez, LaPadula, Brownley, Merkel, Maresso, De Jesus, Aloisio, Costello, Dougherty, Magana, and Almanza on August 28, 2020.
-He remained incarcerated in the Cook County Jail for 11 months until July 23, 2021, when the Cook County State's Attorney's Office dismissed the charges against him after conceding that it could not use ShotSpotter evidence against him and that it "ha[d] insufficient evidence to proceed with the prosecution." - 27.
+He remained incarcerated in the Cook County Jail for 11 months until July 23, 2021, when the Cook County State's Attorney's Office dismissed the charges against him after conceding that it could not use ShotSpotter evidence against him and that it "ha[d] insufficient evidence to proceed with the prosecution." - 25.
 Individual Plaintiff Michael Williams seeks compensatory and punitive damages as a result of the Defendants' misconduct.

-- 28. Individual Plaintiff DANIEL ORTIZ is a 36-year-old father who grew up in the Portage Park neighborhood in Chicago.
+- 26. Individual Plaintiff DANIEL ORTIZ is a 36-year-old father who grew up in the Portage Park neighborhood in Chicago.
 Mr. Ortiz was illegally stopped, questioned, and frisked by Defendants Powar and Matias following a bogus ShotSpotter alert outside a laundromat.
-Defendants Powar and Matias then illegally searched his vehicle, arrested him on pretextual drug charges, and impounded his vehicle.
+Defendants Powar and Matias then illegally searched his vehicle, arrested him on false drug charges, and illegally impounded and forfeited his vehicle.
+Defendant Harb approved probable cause against him, and Defendant Flechsig approved charges.
 Mr. Ortiz was jailed overnight by police, who filed charges against him.
 Those charges were dismissed upon his first appearance at bond court.
-He subsequently recovered his vehicle, which had sustained multiple damages as a result of Defendant Officers' seizure. - 29.
-Individual Plaintiff DERICK SCRUGGS is a 30-year-old father who has worked for several years as a licensed armed security guard in Chicago.
-Mr. Scruggs was illegally stopped, detained, and searched by Defendants Legorreta and Andrews outside his place of work following a bogus ShotSpotter alert.
-Defendants handcuffed Plaintiff Scruggs, searched his body multiple times, detained him in a police cruiser, and ultimately released him, finding no basis to connect him with any supposed gunshot detected by ShotSpotter.
-Nevertheless, the next day, Defendants Legorreta and Andrews returned to Plaintiff Scruggs' place of work to "continue the investigation" of the ShotSpotter alert, once again detaining and searching him without legal justification.
-Defendants subsequently arrested Mr. Scruggs and held him overnight on a pretextual misdemeanor charge for a clerical error: his state employee registration card had expired.
-That charge was subsequently dismissed by the State's Attorney's Office. - 30.
-Individual Plaintiffs Daniel Ortiz and Derick Scruggs seek declaratory and injunctive relief on behalf of a class of similarly-situated individuals who have been or will be stopped and seized by CPD officers without reasonable suspicion or probable cause because of faulty ShotSpotter technology.
-They also seek relief on behalf of the subclass of Black and
+He subsequently recovered his vehicle, which had sustained multiple damages as a result of Defendant Officers' illegal seizure. - 27.
+Individual Plaintiff Daniel Ortiz seeks declaratory and injunctive relief on behalf of a class of similarly-situated individuals who have been or will be stopped and seized by CPD officers without reasonable suspicion or probable cause because of faulty ShotSpotter technology.
+He also seeks compensatory and punitive damages as a result of the Defendants' misconduct. - 28.
+Organizational Plaintiff LUCY PARSONS LABS ("LPL") is a registered 501(c)(3) non-profit membership organization.

-Latinx individuals whose rights to be free from discrimination under the U.S. Constitution and Illinois Civil Rights Act are being violated by the Municipal Defendants' deployment and use of ShotSpotter.
-They also seek compensatory and punitive damages as a result of the individual Defendants' misconduct.

-- 31. Organizational Plaintiff LUCY PARSONS LABS ("LPL") is a registered 501(c)(3) non-profit membership organization.
 It is a collaboration between data scientists, transparency activists, artists, and technologists and is based in Chicago.
 It works at the intersection of digital rights and on-the-streets issues of policing.
-An important part of its mission is to oppose and organize against discriminatory and oppressive policing and surveillance practices.
-It primarily organizes with communities of color which have historically suffered under racist police practices.
-Its work includes providing digital security trainings, pursuing police accountability, researching the use of police technologies and police tactics, and engaging in public education and advocacy on related topics.
+Its main work includes providing digital security trainings, pursuing police accountability, researching the use of police technologies and police tactics, and engaging in public education and advocacy on related topics.
 It frequently files and litigates public record requests in order to obtain transparency and accountability.
 It publishes research, educational materials, and advocacy materials.
-Its work has focused on issues including various forms of police surveillance, civil asset forfeiture, the budget and funding of police activities, and police technologies. - 32.
-Individual members of LPL live in or regularly travel through the districts of Chicago where ShotSpotter is deployed.
-Individual members are particularly likely to be subject to an unlawful stop based on a ShotSpotter alert. - 33.
+Its work has focused on issues including various forms of police surveillance, civil asset forfeiture, the budget and funding of police activities, and police technologies.

+- 29. Individual members of LPL live in or regularly travel through the districts of Chicago where ShotSpotter is deployed.
+Individual members are particularly likely to be subject to an unlawful stop based on a ShotSpotter alert. - 30.
 LPL has had to spend significant time and money to counteract the City of Chicago's unlawful and discriminatory reliance upon ShotSpotter.
 It has devoted significant time to offering trainings on ShotSpotter, submitting FOIA requests related to ShotSpotter, helping to lead a local coalition focused on stopping ShotSpotter, and holding related meetings, thus diverting resources from the organization's focus on other police accountability issues, such as civil asset forfeiture and facial recognition.
 LPL's work on ShotSpotter has diverted resources away from ongoing organizational development projects, setting back its strategic planning and fundraising.
 LPL brings this action on its own behalf and as an organizational representative for its members.
 LPL participates as a plaintiff only for purposes of securing declaratory and injunctive relief.